 Then I [John, one of Jesus Christ’s inner circle of disciples] saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works.
 Then Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire.

-With regard to this scripture passage, Barnes’ Notes on the Whole Bible indicates that the Lord Jesus Christ will do the judging of all the dead – both the righteous (i.e., Christians) and the wicked (i.e., non-Christians).
-The righteous, whose names are in the Book of Life, will be rewarded according to their works, whereas the wicked, whose names are not written in the Book of Life, will suffer eternal punishment.
+With regard to this scripture passage, Barnes’ Notes on the Whole Bible indicates that the Lord Jesus Christ will do the judging of all the dead – both the righteous (i.e., those whose name is written in the Book of Life) and the wicked (i.e., everyone else).
+Barnes also says that the righteous will be rewarded according to their works, whereas the wicked will suffer eternal punishment.
 Barnes explanation of Revelation 20:11-15 is as follows: